googleapis/google-cloud-ruby/OVERVIEW.md

   Monitoring
 * Write log entries

-See the [gcloud-ruby Logging API documentation](rdoc-ref:Gcloud::Logging) to learn how to connect to Cloud Loging using this library.
+See the {Gcloud::Logging gcloud-ruby Logging API documentation} to learn how to connect to Cloud Loging using this library.

 ```ruby
 require "gcloud"